lucasvegi/Elixir-Code-Smells/README.md

   -1
   ```

 * __Refactoring:__ In Elixir, as shown next, code organization must be done only by modules and functions.
 Whenever possible, a library should not be organized imposing specific behavior such as parallelization to its clients.
-It is better to delegate this kind of code behavioral decision to the developers of clients, thus increasing the potential for code reuse of a library.
+It is better to delegate this behavioral decision to the developers of clients, thus increasing the potential for code reuse of a library.

   ```elixir
   defmodule Calculator do